Canon D30 vs Sony A7

 Studio photographers will appreciate that the Canon D30 (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the A7 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the D30 and A7 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is the Canon D30 better than the Sony A7 or vice versa?
 The listing below highlights the relative strengths of the two models.